MethodsDev/kinnex-documentation-external/_subpages/readQC.rst

 +++++++++++++++++++++++++++

 LongRNAqc+ is a workflow intended to look at base reads quality rather than collapsed reads, and to easily compare multiple samples on Terra.
-Taking an aligned BAM as input for a sample, it runs a long-read adapted version of RNAqc, Sqanti3, and optionally IsoQuant.
+Taking an aligned BAM as input for a sample, it runs a long-read adapted version of RNAqc<>, `SQANTI3<https://www.nature.com/articles/s41592-024-02229-2>`_, and optionally IsoQuant.

 Once multiple samples have been processed, a downstream workflow can be run on a selection of samples to generate a comparison report based on the Sqanti3 outputs.

 Main workflow: `LongRNAqcPlusFromBAM`